What is curiosity?

 Curiosity is a curious thing, it is defined as “inquisitiveness, a strong desire to learn or know something”

 You often hear it said that curiosity is something that children have in abundance and as we grow older we become less inquisitive.
 I wonder if that is true, maybe as adults we just prioritize in a different way than we did when we were children.
 For example, when I was young I often wondered how come we could lift a telephone and speak to someone in a different country?
-How did the sound go there, without wires or any other visible means of travelling?
+How did the sound go there, without wires or any other visible means of traveling?
 Now I don’t think about this anymore (I was never really able to figure out how it worked anyway).
 I totally take for granted that within split seconds I will be communicating with someone very far away.
 These days I am even able to see them in real time without wondering how.

 But I have to say I am still curious about a lot of things.
 Working with older people really fuels the desire to find out more.
 Most days I am at my computer on Google looking up some strange thing or another.
-This morning for example, I printed out facts about why flamingos are pink!
+This morning, for example, I printed out facts about why flamingos are pink!
 This came up in conversation in a quiz in the nursing home and while I knew that the answer was that it is because of what they eat, finding out more was really interesting and made for good discussion in the group.

 I think it is so important not to become complacent.
 Did you ever see a child picking up an object with their hands, really examining it, turning it this way and that in wonderment?
-Learning new things make life more interesting!
+Learning new things makes life more interesting!

 Maybe your week will end with you knowing something you didn’t know before?
 Let your curiosity rule!